Grey hardwood flooring comes in many different shades and lends itself to a modern, farmhouse or a rustic industrial interior.

 Planks above 220mm are generally considered wide.

-I usually advise my client not to go narrower than a 180mm unless they are looking for a very traditional interior.
+I usually advise my client's not to go narrower than a 180mm unless they are looking for a more traditional interior.

 I feel this is the sweet spot for a plank width as it's wide without overpowering the room.